 We are based in the west of Ireland, in the beautiful Burren of Co.
 Clare, near the world famous cliffs of Moher.
 The Burren is a mecca for surfers, kayakers, hikers, cavers and other outdoor enthusiasts.
 To read more about the Burren click here.

-During our summer excavation we have top academics from various Universities visit to give talks on Irish prehistory.
-The 2016 list is currently being finalised and a list of those that came during 2015 can be seen here.
+During the summer we have top academics from Irish Universities visit to give talks on Irish prehistory.
+To see those that came in previous years click here.
+A list of those coming in 2019 will be added shortly.